 We’re on a mission to explore all of the best 4WD tracks in Australia, and anything that follows beautiful coastline is always high up on the list.
-If you are in the Port Lincoln region, you absolutely have to check out the Wanna to Sleaford 4WD track; the views are beyond magnificent, and took our breath away on a number of occasions.
+If you are in the Port Lincoln region, you absolutely have to check out the Wanna to Sleaford 4WD track (or Sleaford to Wanna 4WD track!); the views are beyond magnificent, and took our breath away on a number of occasions.

 It’s another amazing track to add to our 4WD tracks in South Australia post.

 Where is the Wanna to Sleaford 4WD Track?

 This fantastic 4WD track is located within the Lincoln National Park, and starts or ends at Wanna and Sleaford, depending on which way you do it.
 Both Wanna and Sleaford are roughly 22 minutes drive from Port Lincoln making them easily accessible.

 We’ve seen some seriously stunning coastline around Australia, and these days it takes a fair bit to impress us.
 Wanna is shockingly beautiful.
 Stopping at the East lookout first, I was thoroughly impressed by the colour of the water and the island in the distance and took plenty of photos.